wenjunwang-econ/wenjunwang-econ.github.io/_portfolio/SIL_and_TaxAvoidance.md

 permalink: /portfolio/SIL_and_TaxAvoidance
-excerpt: 'With Yanan Li (Beijing Normal University), Jia Liu (Portsmouth University)'
+excerpt: 'Revise and Resubmit at *Journal of International Accounting, Auditing and Taxation*, With Yanan Li (Beijing Normal University), Jia Liu (Portsmouth University)'
-date: 2025-05-01
+date: 2026-06-01